xerodotc/vi.satou.ch/index.md

 My name is Visatouch Deeying.
 My nickname is Boat.
 Also use "xerodotc" or "Shiro Doushi" as an alias on the internet.

-I have interest in creations and technologies that will impact how we live.
+I have interest and passion for creations and technologies that will impact how we live.
-(e.g. Internet of things, smart city and automation)
+For example, an Internet of things, smart city, automation and digital transformation.

-I think I can be described as otaku.
-I like anime, manga and games.
+I could be described as otaku.
+I like Japanese subcultures especially anime, manga and games.

 ### Profile and Portfolio